avivS12/ruleEngine/README.md

     @ data for establishing connection to rabbitmq queue for receiving events.
     @ data for for updating MongoDb database.

-    in case of a failure while establishing all the necessary connections Ctor will throw an IOException.
+    in case of a failure during establishing the necessary connections - Ctor will throw an IOException.

     Example: